Mozart & Haydn

 Wolfgang Mozart and Joseph Haydn

 In 1784 there was a quartet party hosted by composer Stefan Sorace.This particular event is chronicled in a book published in 1826 by Michael Kelly, entitled Reminiscences.
-He recounts how wonderful this party was.
+He recounts how magical this evening was.
 Imagine this!
-Haydn and composer Carl Ditters von Dittersdorf playing violin, Mozart playing viola, along with other musicians and composers.
+Haydn and composer Carl Ditters von Dittersdorf playing violins, Mozart playing the viola, Jan Vanhal playing the cello, along with other musicians and composers.
 What a meeting of minds!
-I would have loved to have been there and just listened to discussions that were going on.
+I would have loved to have been there and just listened to discussions that were going on, in addition to the music making.

 These quartet parties were something of a tradition.
 On February 16th, 1785, at a quartet party during a ten week visit to the Mozart household in Vienna, Haydn approached Mozart's father, Leopold, and relayed what has become one of Haydn's most well known quotes, specifically about Wolfgang's composition: